-In other words, marketing in 2019 is less about direct persuasion, and more about the right mix of education, entertainment, information, and, of course, amplification.
+In other words, marketing in 2023 is less about direct persuasion and more about the right mix of education, entertainment, information, and, of course, amplification.

-Before we delve into our paid advertising recommendations for 2019, let’s think through two critical questions:
+Before we delve into our B2B paid advertising recommendations for 2023, let’s refresh our answers to two critical questions:

 - What is paid media?

-- How does it work in conjunction with earned, owned and shared media?
+- How does it work in tandem with earned, owned, and shared media?

-The PESO model represents Paid, Earned, Shared, and Owned media.
-By looking at these types of media together, we can determine how they overlap and how brands can implement them together to move the needle for their marketing efforts.
+The Mixed Marketing model represents Shared, Earned, Owned, and Paid media.
+By looking at these four media forms together, we can determine how they intertwine and how brands can implement them together to move the needle for their marketing tactics.

 Shared media involves brand promotion and engagement through social media channels.
 Instagram Stories and Facebook Live are examples of shared media.

-When used together, these four types of media can extend reach as well as engagement, and ultimately lead to recognized expertise and leadership.
+When used together, these four types of media can extend the reach of your digital marketing campaigns and engagement, ultimately leading to recognized expertise and leadership.

-One of the most important reasons that paid media should be a part of your overall marketing strategy is that organic reach alone is unreliable.
-Due to the sheer volume of content on the internet, as well as changes to social platform algorithms, the chance that you’ll get a large number of eyes on your content without paying to promote it is extremely small.
+One of the most important reasons a B2B paid media strategy should be a part of your overall marketing campaign is that organic reach alone is unreliable.
+That’s right, due to the sheer volume of content on the internet and changes to social platform algorithms, the chance that you’ll get a large number of eyes on your content without paying to promote it is pretty minimal.

 In addition, paid advertising is predictable and dependable—after all, you paid for it, so you control it!

-Here are a few of the top trends in paid advertising we’ll be seeing this year.
+Here are a few top paid advertising trends we’ll be seeing this year.

 More AI-based automation

-Artificial intelligence is already being integrated into marketing, and we’ll be seeing more of it this year, especially in the form of intelligent content.
+Artificial intelligence is already being integrated into marketing.
+We’ll be seeing more of it this year, especially in the form of intelligent content.

 AI will also continue to curb advertising fraud.

-But perhaps the most relevant application of AI for brands in 2019 is its ability to provide you with up-to-the-minute customer data so you can target your paid ads with greater precision.
+But perhaps the most relevant application of AI for brands’ paid media strategies in 2023 is its ability to provide you with up-to-the-minute customer data so you can always stay updated on the latest trends and target your paid ads with greater precision.

 With the ability to monitor activity across numerous digital channels, AI tools can supply you with the most accurate customer profiles available.
-These customer profiles can then help you figure out how to interact with your customers in the most constructive and accommodating way.
-Rather than interrupting them, the way traditional advertising does (think TV commercials or pop-up ads) you’ll be able to interact with them in a way they find helpful and constructive.
+These customer profiles can also help you figure out how to interact with your customers in the most constructive and accommodating way.
+Rather than interrupting them the way traditional advertising does (TV commercials when your program is just getting good or pop-up ads when you’re trying to browse the internet), you’ll be able to interact with them in a way they find helpful and constructive.

 Facebook recently rolled out a tool called Budget Optimizer.
 Previously, Facebook optimized ad creative within ad sets (audiences).
 This meant that the top-performing creative naturally would get the lion’s share of impressions.

-Now with Budget Optimizer in play, Facebook can optimize budget between ad sets, assigning budget to audiences based on real-time performance.
+Now with Budget Optimizer in play, Facebook can optimize budgets between ad sets, assigning budgets to audiences based on real-time performance.
 There are many test-and-learn opportunities for advertisers with these new automated optimization levers.

 Continued use of chatbots